🔓 Free Guide: Car Buying SECRETS PDF — Know the rules before you walk in. Get it free →

 Why Are You Really Buying This Car?
 Answer This Before You Do Anything Else

-Why Are You Really Buying This Car?
+Ask Yourself This Before You Buy - Why Are You Really Buying This Vehicle BF

 Most people start the car buying process with the same question: what can I afford?
 They do some quick math — if I make $3,000 a month, maybe I can handle $500 a month — and then they go looking for a car that fits that number.
 That is the wrong first move.
 Budget is the last question, not the first one.
 And jumping straight to it is one of the reasons so many buyers end up in vehicles they don’t actually want, payments they can’t sustain, and deals they regret within a year.